facebook/relay/website/spec/Connections.md

 the connection, returning edges after the `after` cursor, and returning at most `first` edges.

-You should generally pass the previous page's `pageInfo.endCursor` for `after`.
+You should generally pass the `cursor` of the last edge in the previous page for `after`.

 ## Backward pagination arguments